fleetdm/fleet/handbook/digital-experience/how-to-submit-and-publish-an-article.md

-# Process for submitting and publishing articles
+# How to submit and publish an article

 This guide includes everything you need to know about Fleet’s editorial process between submission and publication.